Guillaume Habert- PhD

 Introduction

-Since 2012, Guillaume Habert is associate professor for sustainable construction at ETH Zurich.
-He leads a group of scientists, engineers and architects that aim to ground sustainability in the disciplines of the built environment.
-The objective is to identify the relevant parameters that influence the environmental impacts of buildings at international, national and regional levels in order to implement sustainable practices throughout the development of innovative strategies adapted to each actor.
-This involves interdisciplinary works and draws on Life Cycle Assessment, urban metabolism and material science.
+Since 2012, Guillaume Habert leads a group of scientists, engineers and architects at ETH Zurich aiming to ground sustainability in the disciplines of the built environment.
+The objective is to identify the relevant parameters that influence the environmental impacts of buildings in order to implement sustainable practices throughout the development of innovative strategies adapted to each actor.
+It involves interdisciplinary works and draws on LCA, urban metabolism and material science.

 Additional affiliations